laravel/docs/responses.md

 <a name="redirecting-external-domains"></a>
 ### Redirecting To External Domains

-Sometimes you may need to redirect the user to a different domain than that of your application.
-You may do so by calling the `away` method, which creates a `RedirectResponse` without any additional URL checks or generations.
+Sometimes you may need to redirect to a domain outside of your application.
+You may do so by calling the `away` method, which creates a `RedirectResponse` without any additional URL encoding, validation, or verification:

     return redirect()->away('https://www.google.com');